gammakichi0220-a11y/firewall/README.md

 - Use UFW profiles for specific applications (`sudo ufw app list`).
 - Regularly review and update firewall policies as per security requirements.

----
-*Report generated from provided UFW configuration outputs and screenshots.*